vmware-tanzu/tanzu-dev-portal/content/workshops/spring-on-kubernetes.md

 ---
 date: '2021-03-09'
-description: 'Create a Spring Boot application.
+description: Create a Spring Boot application.
 Containerize it, and push the container to a registry.
 Deploy it to Kubernetes.

-  '
 draft: false
 hero: /images/workshops/workshop-spring-on-kubernetes.png
 lab: spring-on-kubernetes